ni/monodrive-documentation/docs/LV_client/examples/mono6_pilot_example_fixed_time.md

 - **Select a map:**  Select the map to load on the Simulator

-- **error in (Error Cluster):** can accept error information wired from VIs previously called.
-Use this information to decide if any functionality should be bypassed in the event of errors from other VIs.
+- **error in (Error Cluster):** Accepts error information wired from previously called VIs.
+This information can be used to decide if any functionality should be bypassed in the event of errors from other VIs.

 ### Outputs

-- **Status:**  error in can accept error information wired from VIs previously called.
-Use this information to decide if any functionality should be bypassed in the event of errors from other VIs.

-Right-click the error in control on the front panel and select Explain Error or Explain Warning from the shortcut menu for more information about the error.

 - **Camera:**  Shows the camera sensor output